Palash90/site-assets/blogs/iron-learn/iron-learn-4.md

 Okay, the first issue was nailed down: **data transfer overhead**.
 I chalked up a plan.
 If I run the whole training loop inside CUDA, I will see performance boost.

 ### A new course of action
-1. Copy both the input matrices from json to main memory
+1. Copy both the input matrices from JSON to main memory
 2. Copy the same into GPU
 3. Run the training loop
 4. Get the computed weight and bias matrix back from GPU